Museums in Goa

 Goa State Museum, Panaji

 As you can see, there’s a collection from pretty much every walk of life.
-Whether you are interested in furniture, printing, coins or lottery, learn about its history and heritage here.
-The museum makes for a cool learning centre.
-This is a must do site to understand Goa, its culture and rich history.
+Whether you are interested in furniture, printing, coins, or lottery, learn about its history and heritage here.
+The museum makes for a cool learning center.
+This is a must-do site to understand Goa, its culture and its rich history.
 Given that Goa’s independence from Portugal is staggered by a few years from that of India, a walk here could be evocative.
-So, if you are travelling with curious kids, put this on your itinerary.
+So, if you are traveling with curious kids, put this on your itinerary.
 Established in 1977, the museum is now located southeast of Fontainhas in Panaji’s Pato area (EDC complex).